Residual dimension of nilpotent groups: Abstract

 \section{Abstract}

-The functions $\Farb_{G}(n)$ measures the asymptotic behavior of residual finiteness for a finitely generated group $G$.
+The function $\Farb_{G}(n)$ gives the maximum order of a finite group needed to distinguish a nontrivial element of $G$ from the identity with a surjective group morphism as one varies over nontrivial elements of word length at most $n$.
 In previous work \cite{Pengitore_1}, the author claimed a characterization for $\Farb_{N}(n)$ when $N$ is a finitely generated nilpotent group.
 However, a counterexample to the above claim was communicated to the author, and subsequently, the statement of the asymptotic characterization of $\Farb_{N}(n)$ is incorrect.
 In this article, we introduce new tools to provide lower asymptotic bounds for $\Farb_{N}(n)$ when $N$ is a finitely generated nilpotent group.
 Moreover, we introduce a class of finitely generated nilpotent groups for which the upper bound of \cite{Pengitore_1} can be improved.
 Finally, we construct of a class of finitely generated nilpotent groups $N$ for which the asymptotic behavior of $\Farb_N(n)$ can be fully characterized.